 Gently clean the leather bag to remove the denim jean stain with the damp cloth.
 Give a little bit pressure to remove the stain, but don’t rub too hard; you don’t want to damage the surface of the leather.

 You will notice that the dye will transfer from leather to the cloth.
 Rinse often with fresh water and soapy mixture and rub until the jean stains are completely removed.

 Let it dry completely overnight before applying a leather conditioner.

 Did you know that white leather is really trendy this year?
 From ankle boots to moto jackets, it is perfect for your capsule wardrobe essentials.
 Easily add white leather to any outfit to look chic and casual.

 But, white leather is difficult to maintain and hard to clean any dirty stains.
 With these simple white leather bag cleaning and care tips, you can have shiny brand new white leather once again.

-Pro tip: Whenever you deep clean, never use bleach, vinegar, or baby wipes.
+Pro tip: Whenever you deep clean, never use bleach, undiluted vinegar, or baby wipes.
 These products will damage the surface and dry out the leather, which causes pilling.

 Simply wipe white leather regularly with a dry microfiber cloth.
 But for deeper cleaning, use a leather cleaner or make your own homemade cleaner with clear liquid soap.